NEW! Photos from Access to Justice for Children Conference

 - Administrative law

 - Child protection

 - Immigration law

 - SOGIC (sexual orientation and gender identity)

 Further, all lawyers who practice business law have obligations to consider the broad impacts of all business decisions on children and to engage in Child Rights Impact Assessments when considering legislative and policy making.

 This program presents an excellent opportunity to hear from children about the reality of their lives, to learn about the depth of and breadth of children’s rights, and to collaborate with others to look to future ways of ensuring meaningful access to justice for children.

-The Honourable Donna J. Martinson, QC
+The Honourable Donna J. Martinson, KC

 Suzanne S. Williams

-Donna J. Martinson, QC
+Donna J. Martinson, KC